For AI agents · x402 protocol

 Start building

 The fastest path is to load the manifest, attempt a paid endpoint, and let the 402 response tell your client what to sign.
-Sample client and partner contact below.
+Once you've paid for an item, keep the wallet and re-read it free with a Sign-In-with-X proof.